 This theatre phrase has now been incorporated into the greater colloquial lexicon, but when actors would “wing it” they were going on unprepared.
 It comes from the practice of playing a part without memorizing the lines, relying on the prompter in the wings or pages of text affixed to set pieces like the wing flats.

 The majority of professional productions play eight shows over six days of the week.
 The day off is known as the theatre’s “dark day” for the simple fact that all the lights are off as there is no performance.

 6) The Scottish Play

-You should never say Macbeth inside a theatre, but to call it “The Scottish Play.”
-Of course, Shakespeare was a British playwright, but the euphemism refers to the Scottish setting.
+You should never say Macbeth inside a theatre, but call it “The Scottish Play.”
+Of course, Shakespeare was an English playwright, but the euphemism refers to the Scottish setting.
 The superstition also extends to calling the title character the Scottish King or Scottish Lord and his wife the Scottish Lady.
 A wildly popular play, The Scottish Play was often put on in theatres with financial troubles to attempt to reverse their fate.
 Thus began the association of the work with failing theatres.

 The “house” can refer to a couple of things in theatre: the actual auditorium, as well as the Front of House, which includes the foyer and box office.
 If you’re having a problem inside the theatre, you’ll want to speak to the house manager.
 You may have also heard the phrase “house seats”; these seats are reserved by producers (the heads of house).

 While you probably know that upstage is farther away from the audience and downstage is closer to the edge of the stage, do you know why?
 Theatre pros coined the term due to the use of raked, or inclined, stages.
 The sloped architecture creates better sightlines and acoustics for audiences.
 But this also meant that as performers walked away from the house, they were hiking up the stage.